gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 Have you noticed the choice of the names: `map` and `f`?
 "map" is a synonym of "function" and "f" is the conventional short name of a function... what's going on?
-Well, it turns out that hashes are another way of defining a function, where you list for all the elements of the domain (always `Str`) the related value of the codomain:
+Well, it turns out that hashes are another way of defining a function, where you list for all the elements of the domain (always a subset of `Str`) the related value of the codomain:

 ```
 // this is what would write a mathematician